-- 2.1 The application proposes conversion of the dwelling into a residential care home (Use Class C2) for up to six residents.
-No external alterations are proposed to the building There are six bedrooms, and each bedroom would be en-suite.
-There would be a kitchen and dining area on the ground and communal area located within the existing conservatory.
-Two television rooms would be provided at first floor level.
-There would be off-street car parking for up to three vehicles.
-No changes to parking and access arrangements are proposed.
-The applicant has confirmed that the proposed use as a children's care home use has not commenced. - 2.2 The proposed facility would cater for children within the ages of 12 to 18 years old.
-The applicant states there would be between 2 and 5 members of staff on site at any given time with a minimum two members of staff required 24 hours a day seven days a week.
-The applicant states that the service to be provided at the property would be flexible and responds to demand/children's requirements There would be between 7 and 10 carers looking after the children throughout the week on rotational day and night shift patterns. - 2.3 The application has been called into Development Control Committee by Councillor Folkard.
+- 2.1 The application proposes conversion of the dwelling into a residential care home (Use Class C2) for up to six client residents.
+Each bedroom would be en-suite.
+A ground kitchen, living room and conservatory would be retained.
+An office would be located at first floor.
+The application states that the property includes off-street car parking for up to five vehicles.
+No changes to parking and access arrangements are proposed. - 2.2 The proposed facility would cater for children within the ages of 12 to 18 years old.
+The applicant states that they would be between 7 and 10 carers looking after the children throughout the week on rotational day and night shift patterns.
+A member of the care team would be present on site at all times. - 2.3 The applicant states that no external alterations are proposed to the building, and that recent alterations have taken place as a dwelling house.
+An outbuilding would be used for meeting and tuition space. - 2.4 The application has been called into Development Control Committee by Councillor Folkard.